 Blood volume depletion should always be corrected as fully as possible before any vasopressor is administered.
-When, as an emergency measure, intraaortic pressures must be maintained to prevent cerebral or coronary artery ischemia, Noradrenaline Sintetica can be administered before and concurrently with blood volume replacement.
+When, as an emergency measure, intraaortic pressures must be maintained to prevent cerebral or coronary artery ischemia, NORADRENALINE AGUETTANT can be administered before and concurrently with blood volume replacement.

-Diluent: Noradrenaline Sintetica should be diluted in 5 percent glucose solution or 0.9 percent sodium chloride with 5 percent glucose.
-These glucose containing fluids are protection against significant loss of potency due to oxidation.
+Diluent: NORADRENALINE AGUETTANT should be diluted in 5 percent dextrose injection or 5 percent dextrose and sodium chloride injections.
+These dextrose containing fluids are protection against significant loss of potency due to oxidation.
+Administration in saline solution alone is not recommended.
 Whole blood or plasma, if indicated to increase blood volume, should be administered separately (for example, by use of a Y-tube and individual containers if given simultaneously).
-Noradrenaline Sintetica contains no antimicrobial preservative.
-It is for single use in one patient only.
-Discard any residue.